DRoy-007/Stone-Paper-Scissor_Game_in_C/README.md

-# 🕹️ Rock Paper Scissors Game in C
+# 🕹️ Stone Paper Scissors Game in C

-A fun and interactive Rock-Paper-Scissors terminal game written in C with colors, sound, and dramatic countdown effects!
+A fun and interactive Stone-Paper-Scissors terminal game written in C with colors, sound, and dramatic countdown effects!

 ## 🚀 Features